Leadership

 Jennifer Bohyer, CDP, Executive Director

-Jennifer is married to Dan and they are excited to have just welcomed their son, Matthew in May.
+Jennifer is married to Dan and together they have a one-year old son named Matthew.
+Matthew is a happy toddler who's always on the move, bringing joy and energy to their family.
 Jennifer has three step-children, Cassidy, Hayley and Zach.
 Time with her family is her greatest joy and reward.
-She also enjoys her three dogs and cat, an outdoor walk and a good movie.
+She also enjoys her two dogs, an outdoor walk and a good movie.
 Her faith and family are the cornerstone of her passion and love for senior healthcare.
 Jennifer’s philosophy of senior living is to create a home that brings purpose, dignity, and beauty for all life to the very end; and to walk alongside families with love, compassion, and direction through life’s challenging decisions.

-In Home Medical Group (IHMG) is a medical services provider that offers high-quality, compassionate and responsive primary care and psychiatric services in a variety of environments including post-acute facilities, assisted living communities and patient homes.
-IHMG also offers medical oversight and consulting services to insurance companies and medical facilities to manage and improve population health and ensure regulatory compliance.
+Community Physicians is a medical services provider that offers high-quality, compassionate and responsive primary care and psychiatric services in a variety of environments including post-acute facilities, assisted living communities and patient homes.
+CP also offers medical oversight and consulting services to insurance companies and medical facilities to manage and improve population health and ensure regulatory compliance.